-Thigh problems can cause a range of symptoms, including:
+Thigh problems can cause a range of symptoms including pain, swelling and bruising.

 What causes thigh problems?